bvda/swafe-01/exercises/lesson-06-exercises.md

 When everything is up and running, you are ready to continue with the exercises.

 ## Exercise 06-2
-### Add `@angular/flex` to the project
+### Add `Tailwind CSS` to the project
-Install Angular Flex Layout in the project:
+Install Tailwind CSS in the project:

-- Go to https://github.com/angular/flex-layout and follow the instructions there
+- Go to https://tailwindcss.com/docs/guides/angular and follow the instructions there

 ## Exercise 06-3
 ### Add a grid of cards to `HostsComponent`